openphacts/Void-Editor2/README.md

 <a href="mailto:eleftherios.tatakis@student.manchester.com">email</a>.

 __Features:__
-- Create VoID according to OPS specs
+- Create VoID according to [OPS specs](http://www.openphacts.org/specs/2013/WD-datadesc-20130912/)
 - Upload existing VoID to continue work on it
 - Upload your data to allow statistical analysis
-- Connect to your sparql endpoint to allow statistical analysis
+- Connect to your SPARQL endpoint to allow statistical analysis
-- Connects to ORCID to get information about dataset owner
+- Connects to [ORCID](http://orcid.org/) to get information about the dataset owner
 - Cite the distribution formats the data is available in
 - Reference incorporating datasets
 - Exports VoID